First monkeypox death recorded in Ohio

 - People who work in medical labs and some healthcare or public health workers.

 The vaccines are available through local health departments and Ohioans in all 88 counties are eligible to get the vaccines.
-Dr. Bruce Vanderhoff, Ohio Department of Health director, said Ohioans, especially those who have weakened immune systems, should get the vaccines.
+And ODH Director Dr. Bruce Vanderhoff say Ohioans, especially those who have weakened immune systems, should get the vaccines.

 “When we look globally, there have been deaths among people who have monkeypox.
 The vast majority have had comorbidities with severely weakened immune systems,” said Vanderhoff

 If you have been exposed to monkeypox, the CDC has guidelines for how to prevent it from spreading.
-That includes not using towels, bedding or wearing clothing that has been used by others and limiting physical exposure.
+That includes not using towels, bedding or wearing clothing that is used by others and limiting physical exposure.